 3. Treating Diabetes

-Moreover, research on the African Mistletoe, concludes Mistletoe is an effective ingredient in treating diabetes mellitus.
+Moreover, research on African Mistletoe concludes Mistletoe is an effective ingredient in treating diabetes mellitus.

-Similarly, another research on the crude methanoic extract obtained from Mistletoe shows to decrease in blood sugar levels in diabetic albino rats.
+Similarly, another research on the crude methanolic extract obtained from Mistletoe shows to decrease in blood sugar levels in diabetic albino rats.

 4. Cardiovascular Problems